Parking is subject to UNH parking regulations. Any issue not referenced in the manual is unauthorized. Regulations are subject to periodic revision.

 b.
 Woodside Permits, issued to eligible students residing in the Woodside Apartments, with parking restricted to the Woodside parking lot.

 c.
-E/E1 Permits, issued to eligible students residing in campus Area III, and The “Quad” residence halls, with parking restricted to E or E1 lots.
+Resident East Permits, issued to eligible students residing in any residence hall excluding Woodside & Gables apartments, with parking restricted to E, E1 or E2 lots.

 e.
-Resident West permits, issued to eligible students of any residence hall or campus apartment complex, with parking restricted to the West Edge Lot, or Mast Road I Lot.
+Resident West permits, issued to eligible students of any residence hall or campus apartment complex, with parking restricted to the West Edge Lot, Mast Road Lot, or Mathes Lot.

 D. Vehicles with resident permits parked in areas designated for other permit categories are subject to enforcement procedures.